Requirements for the Ph.D. program in Religion are as follows:

 As a means to ensure the proper progress and development of each Ph.D. candidate and the overall quality of the program, the Graduate Advisor will solicit a substantive report from each second-year student in the spring semester and hold an oral interview (up to 90-minutes) with each student.
 This process will take place in consultation with the Director of Graduate Studies.
 Members of the faculty with applicable expertise can be invited to participate in the review of the report.
 The Graduate Advisor and the Director of Graduate Studies will then report back to the faculty on their specific recommendations.

-The student will petition to take a set of four Qualifying Exams.
+The student will petition to take a set of four Comprehensive Exams.
 Exams 1 and 3 are standard, with fixed bibliographies.
 However, students must list exams 2 and 4 and explain in brief the logic for taking them, that is, how they fit into the general trajectories of the student's research agenda.
 This process also includes presentation of bibliographies for exams 2 and 4.
 These bibliographies must be developed in consultation with appropriate members of the faculty.
 Any special exam (such as the fourth Thematic Exam) will require the formal approval (that is, a signature) of the faculty member(s) who will be reading and grading it.
-Once the scheme and bibliographies for exams 2 and 4 are approved, examinations are scheduled and written by the appropriate members of the faculty (the Qualifying Exams Committee).
+Once the scheme and bibliographies for exams 2 and 4 are approved, examinations are scheduled and written by the appropriate members of the faculty (the Comprehensive Exams Committee).
 This process usually takes places during the summer of the 3rd year or early fall of the 4th year.

-Normally, the Qualifying exams are taken over a five-day period.
+Normally, the Comprehensive Exams are taken over a four-day period.
 Students majoring in the history of religions [and students interested in comparative work] are strongly encouraged to take their second exam in a religious tradition that is not the subject of their dissertation in order to demonstrate a developed comparative perspective.
 Students may also highlight their comparative interests by addressing two traditions in Exam 2.
 Exam 1 will be based entirely on a standard bibliography prepared by the entire faculty.
 For Exam 3, bibliographies corresponding to the various methodological foundations will be prepared by the appropriate members of the faculty.
 For some students, it may be useful to present two methodological foundations in Exam 3.
 This should be worked out with the appropriate members of the faculty.

 Normally, each bibliography will include a required list of readings roughly equivalent to twenty to twenty-five books.
 The bibliographies for exams 2 and 4 will be prepared by the student in consultation with appropriate members of the faculty.
-Together, the Qualifying Exams are designed to give the student a broad and solid reading foundation that he or she can draw on for the rest of his or her career.
+Together, the Comprehensive Exams are designed to give the student a broad and solid reading foundation that he or she can draw on for the rest of his or her career.

 Reading lists for exams listed in italics are available for download at the bottom of the page.